Services and Programs Providing Independence

 Alleghenies Unlimited Care Providers’ approach to authorized service delivery has been shaped by Pennsylvania State Regulations and the licensure agency of the Pennsylvania Department of Health.
 It has been guided by the shared vision of consumers, Board of Directors, and AUCP staff to meet the goals of continuity, quality service, accessibility, independence and community inclusion for the disabled population.

-AUCP serves over 350 consumers across all programs in 13 validated counties: Cambria, Blair, Bedford, Somerset, Indiana, Huntington, Westmoreland, Fayette, Clearfield, Franklin, Fulton, Armstrong, Allegheny, Elk, Juniata, Centre, Clarion, and Clinton.
+Unlimited Care serves hundreds of consumers across all programs in 13 validated counties: Cambria, Blair, Bedford, Somerset, Indiana, Huntington, Westmoreland, Fayette, Clearfield, Franklin, Fulton, Armstrong, Allegheny, Elk, Juniata, Centre, Clarion, and Clinton.

 In-Home Personal Care

 Our caregivers are highly trained to meet all state and federal requirements, providing services based on the needs and preferences of the individual.
 Whether it’s one hour a day, three days a week or 24-hour daily in-home service… we are available!

 - Personal care such as assistance with personal hygiene, dressing and feeding

 - Homemaking such as assistance with household tasks housekeeping, shopping, meal planning and preparation and transportation